kunalone/DatabseSwiftWrap/README.md

 ```

-This method is for transaction operations for same query and multiple parameteres
+The transactionWithParameters method is for transaction operations for same query and multiple parameteres
 - parameter query: String of query to be executed with "?" at the place of arguments EXA: Insert into Table (_id, ColumnName) Values(?,?)
 - parameter dataArray: This is array of arrays with values for the query to be    executed in transcation
 - return completion: This is completion handler which will return true for the Successful execution